One-hundred-dollar bill (Reference image)Photo © Wikipedia

 Exchange rate of the euro EUR to CUP according to elTOQUE: 605 CUP.

-Exchange rate from MLC to CUP according to TOQUE: 400 CUP.
+Exchange rate of MLC to CUP according to TOQUE: 400 CUP

-The rise of the dollar throughout April has been steady: from 515 CUP at the end of March, the currency has recorded an increase of 20 pesos for the month, equivalent to a rise of 3.9%.
+The rise of the dollar throughout April has been steady: from 515 CUP at the end of March, the currency has recorded an increase of 20 pesos this month, equivalent to a rise of 3.9%.

 The previous record before the current bullish cycle was set by the dollar on April 22, when it rose four pesos in a single day to 530 CUP, a level it maintained for several consecutive days.

-The gap between the informal and official market is becoming increasingly pronounced: the Central Bank of Cuba set the dollar at 494 CUP and the euro at 578.67 CUP in its official rate on April 28, well below the prices in the streets.
+The gap between the informal and official markets is becoming increasingly pronounced: the Central Bank of Cuba set the dollar at 494 CUP and the euro at 578.67 CUP in its official rate on April 28, far below the prices in the streets.

-Among the structural factors contributing to the ongoing depreciation of the Cuban peso are the energy crisis caused by the interruption of crude oil shipments from Venezuela and the suspension of supplies from Mexico since January 2026, the decline in tourism, the scarcity of foreign currency in the banking system, and excessive money issuance linked to the fiscal deficit.
+Among the structural factors explaining the continuous depreciation of the Cuban peso are the energy crisis caused by the interruption of Venezuelan crude oil shipments and the suspension of Mexican supplies since January 2026, the decline in tourism, the scarcity of foreign currency in the banking system, and excessive monetary issuance related to the fiscal deficit.

-Historically, the Cuban peso has lost approximately 95% of its value against the dollar since 2020, when it was exchanged at 42 CUP per dollar, and only in the last 12 months has the US currency risen 47.8% in the informal market, going from 345 CUP to the current 535 CUP.
+Historically, the Cuban peso has lost approximately 95% of its value against the dollar since 2020, when it was exchanged at 42 CUP per dollar.
+In just the last 12 months, the US currency has increased by 47.8% in the informal market, rising from 345 CUP to the current 535 CUP.

-Equivalence of United States Dollar (USD) to Cuban Peso (CUP), according to the exchange rates as of April 30:
+Equivalence of United States Dollar (USD) to Cuban Peso (CUP), based on the exchange rates as of this April 30th:

 1 USD = 535 CUP.